 - Death (Rare.)

-The physiotherapist will see you after surgery and from then on begin with muscle strengthening and stretching exercises.
+The physiotherapist will see you after surgery and will begin with muscle strengthening and stretching exercises.
 You will be taught the safe way of getting in and out of bed.

 You will be able to go home in a car and it may be best to have some help when you return home.